How to Add Social Media Icons to an Email Signature

 In the WordPress Block Editor (Gutenberg), this is incredibly simple:

 WordPress is usually smart enough that you can also just paste the share link of an Instagram post into a regular paragraph block, and it will auto-embed.
-However, using the full HTML code gives you the explicit control over including or hiding the caption.
+However, using the full HTML code gives you explicit control over including or hiding the caption.
+For more detailed instructions on this platform, refer to our guide on how to embed an Instagram post on WordPress.

 Most modern website builders follow a similar logic.
 You aren't pasting the code into a standard text box.
 You need to look for a specific element designed to handle code.